Chili Cheese Fries at The Soda Factory

 Loaded Fries at The Milk Bar by Café Ish

-If the jars of lollies, jukebox and exotic milkshakes (miso caramel; Bounty) weren’t enough to bring all the boys to The Milk Bar’s yard, a weekly loaded hot-chip special will do it.
-This week it’s a mass of bacon, melted cheese and smoky maple aïoli.
+If the jars of lollies, jukebox and exotic milkshakes (miso caramel; Bounty) weren’t enough to bring all the boys to The Milk Bar’s yard, a weekly loaded hot-chip special will do it, such as this a mass of bacon, melted cheese and smoky maple aïoli.

 Lord of the Fries